krisnova/nginx-proxy-analysis/README.md

 ### Nginx Metrics

-The **Active Connections** metric from the [nginx stub status module](https://nginx.org/en/docs/http/ngx_http_stub_status_module.html) is an accurate indicator of which client connections are currently waiting on the upstream server plus the number of healthy processing requests.
+The **Active Connections** metric from the [nginx stub status module](https://nginx.org/en/docs/http/ngx_http_stub_status_module.html) is an accurate indicator of which client connections are currently waiting on the upstream server plus the number of healthy processing requests plus 1.

 In order to demonstrate the "queued" requests perform the following steps: